How to Become a Registered Nurse

-Becoming a registered nurse (RN) is one of the best ways to enter the healthcare field and set yourself up for a career filled with opportunities for growth.
+Becoming a Registered Nurse (RN) is one of the best ways to set yourself up for a career filled with growth opportunities.
 The list of specialties available to aspiring nurses is surprisingly long.
-It enables those who pursue it the opportunity to choose a specialty that appeals directly to their own particular passion.
+It enables those pursuing it to choose a specialty that appeals directly to their particular passion.
 Being an RN is a highly challenging career with many important job responsibilities.
-For those who welcome and embrace those responsibilities, however, experience a deep sense of accomplishment and satisfaction that they’ll carry the rest of their lives.
+Being an RN can provide a deep sense of accomplishment and satisfaction for those who welcome and embrace those responsibilities.

-Registered nurses can be found in practically every field of medicine.
+Registered Nurses are in practically every field of medicine.
 They work in a wide variety of environments and care for all manner of patients.
-In this guide, we will examine the key milestones on the journey to becoming a registered nurse, including education requirements, certification, the various specialties available to them, job responsibilities, projected salaries, and job prospects, among other topics.
+In this guide, we will examine the key milestones for becoming a Registered Nurse, including education requirements, certification, the various specialties available, job responsibilities, projected salaries, and job prospects.

-By becoming an RN, you open the door to a wide variety of rewarding career paths.
-With so many specialized disciplines available to registered nurses, you can easily tailor your education and career in a direction that best suits your interests and passions.
-To help bring your nursing dreams into clearer focus, click here to see our list of highest paying nursing jobs.
+Becoming an RN opens the door to a wide variety of rewarding career paths.
+With so many specialized disciplines available to Registered Nurses, you can easily tailor your education and career in a direction that best suits your interests and passions.
+To help clarify your nursing dreams, click to see our list of highest-paying nursing jobs.

 What is a Registered Nurse?